na-na-hi/renget/archive/nikg-advice-voice_lines.md

 1. I think i'm starting to catch feelings for you, Rabbity.
 2. I wanna be with you forever and ever.

+##Anchor
+>Blabla Status
+Startling Starfish

+>Gift Received
+1. Is it a starfish!?
+It must be! ...awww nuts.
+It's not.
+2. Boop.
+Probe launched. ...not showing any sea cucumbers.
+How unfortunate.
+3. Can I use this as bait?

+>Affection Lvl Up
+1. How do you feel when you see me, Captain?
+I feel this electricity every time we meet.
+2. Spending a day fishing with you would be awesome, Captain!
+3. You're so cool, Captain!
+You're as cool as, like, ...100 sea cucumbers!

 ## Anis
 >Blabla Status
 Please don't send me weird shit!!!